aaronpkelly/aaronpkelly.github.io/docs/bookmarks.md

 I don't really keep bookmarks anymore.
 I usually favourite things I like inside:
 - news.ycombinator.com
 - github.com
+- or turn it into a blogpost

-The below bookmarks are websites that:
+The below bookmarks are websites that do not meet the above criteria, and:
 - are so important to me I want to draw special attention to them
 - do not have a presence on the above sites
 - are too precious to lose